 Some people take classes for recreational as well as educational purposes.
-City and Township residents can avail themselves of the learning opportunities and recreational facilities and programs provided by local colleges.
+City residents can avail themselves of the learning opportunities and recreational facilities and programs provided by local colleges.
 Hillsdale College is located in the City.
 Jackson College (JC) maintains a local presence in Hillsdale County through its Hillsdale Center also located within the City of Hillsdale.
-Hillsdale College provides a wide variety of recreational facilities (e.g., weight/fitness room, climbing wall, indoor pool, athletic fields, courts, tennis facility etc.) and programs to its students and the general public.
+Hillsdale College provides a wide variety of recreational facilities.
+AD HILLSDALE WORKFOR AND TECHNOLOGY CE HEADSTART (CAA) AF HILLSDALE PREPATOR facility etc.) and programs to its students and the general public.
 Some facilities, such as the Slayton Arboretum and the Children's Arboretum are also listed separately in this inventory.